 At our first DataOps Ghent Meetup of 2021 we had the opportunity to learn more about DataOps in FinTech.
-The second speaker of the night was Jos Gheerardyn, co-founder and CEO of Yields.io, creators of Chiron, an AI Platform for model risk management that uses AI for real-time model testing and validation on an enterprise-wide scale.
+The second speaker of the night was Jos Gheerardyn, co-founder and CEO of Yields.io, creators of Chiron, an AI Platform for model risk management that uses AI for real-time model testing and validation on an enterprise-wide scale for financial institutions like banking.

 Yields.io is determined to instil trust in the planet's most impactful algorithms and make tools that help users and developers of models ensure their models live up to their standards.